crutchcorn/magic-maker/loader/README.md

 These files must stay in JavaScript since:

-1) Node can only read JS loaders
+1. Node can only read JS loaders
-2) I don't want to introduce a build step yet
+2. I don't want to introduce a build step yet

+# TODO

+- [ ] SCSS file support
+- [ ] CSS Modules
+- [ ] SCSS modules